Expulsion of the Chagossians: Compensation

 In 1972, the British Government allocated £650,000 for compensation to the 426 Ilois families displaced to Mauritius.
 This money was intended to be paid directly to the families, and was given to the Mauritian government for distribution.
-The Mauritian government, however, withheld the money until 1978.
-In response to litigation by islanders, the British Government contributed an additional £4 million, which was again turned over to the Mauritian Government, which distributed it in a series of disbursements between 1982 and 1987.
+The Mauritian government, however, distributed the money in 1977 and 1978.
+It provided accrued interests to compensate the inflation and expanded it to include families that were displaced as well as families that were forbidden from coming back.
+In response to litigation by islanders, the British Government contributed an additional £4 million, which was again turned over to the Mauritian Government.
+The Mauritian government added £1 million in land value to build low cost housing for Chagossians.
+The compensation was distributed through the Ilois Trust Fund it created in a series of disbursements between 1982 and 1987.
+The trust fund was managed with 5 Chagossians representatives, who were subject to elections.
+The Central Housing Authority provided low cost housing on the provided land and the Mauritian Development Bank provided ressources to establish small industries.

 Protests

 The Mauritian opposition party Mouvement Militant Mauricien (MMM) began to question the validity under international law of the purchase of the Chagos and the removal of the Chagossians.

 In 1975, David Ottaway of The Washington Post wrote and published an article titled "Islanders Were Evicted for U.S. Base" which related the plight of the Chagossians in detail.
 This prompted two U.S. Congressional committees to look into the matter.
 They were told that the "entire subject of Diego Garcia is considered classified".

 In September 1975, The Sunday Times published an article titled "The Islanders that Britain Sold".
 That year, a Methodist preacher from Kent, George Champion, who changed his name to George Chagos, began a one-man picket of the FCO, with a placard reading simply: 'DIEGO GARCIA'.
 This continued until his death in 1982.

 In 1976, the government of the Seychelles took the British government to court.
 The Aldabra, Desroches, and Farquhar Islands were separated from the BIOT and returned to the Seychelles as it achieved independence in 1976.